lsst-dm/dmtn-057/index.rst

 A direct-measurement architecture minimizes changes needed to the ``verify`` framework, which already assumes each task is responsible for persisting Job information.

-Adding most metrics requires changes to two packages (the minimum allowed by the ``verify`` framework), but cross-task metrics require either two (if all single-task components are themselves metrics) or three (if the implementation is kept as general as possible).
+Adding most metrics requires changes to two packages (the minimum allowed by the ``verify`` framework), but cross-task metrics require three.
 Metrics cannot be added to or removed from a task without modifying code.
 Configs could be used to disable them, although this breaks the separation of task and instrumentation code somewhat.

-Because of its decentralization, a direct-measurement architecture has trouble supporting cross-task metrics; in effect, one needs one framework for single-task metrics and another for cross-task metrics.
+Because of its decentralization, a direct-measurement architecture has trouble supporting cross-task metrics; in effect, one needs one framework for single-task metrics and a dedicated "afterburner" for cross-task metrics.

 .. _arch-direct-examples: